Yamato-Security/hayabusa/README.md

 ## Level Abbrevations

-In order to save space, we use the following abbrevations to `Level` display.
+In order to save space, we use the following abbrevations when displaying the alert `level`.

 * `crit`: `critical`
 * `high`: `high`